ahmet-telceken/ParkingSpaceCounter/README.md

 - ParkingSpacePicker.py

-    1- First select and deselect parking spaces and put them all in a list
+    1- Initially select and deselect parking spaces and put them all in a list

     For this reason, we created posList[].
-When we select the point on image, it has only 2 points (x, y)
+When we select the point on image, it put them(x, y coordinates point) on the list.

     1.1- We add weight and height to our points to draw a rectangle.